Using the right hashtags is the easiest way to increase the organic reach of your Instagram posts.

 Safe Hashtag Research

 As Instagram has grown, spammers have targeted certain hashtags and flooded them with nefarious content.
-You can spot a banned hashtag by visiting it.
-If there are no “Top Posts” and you can only see a few of the last posts it’s likely been banned.
+You can spot a “banned” hashtag by visiting it.
+If there are no “Top Posts” and you can only see a few of the last posts it’s likely been “banned.”
+Some hashtags that were previously “banned” or, more accurately, deactivated, have later been added back.

-It’s unclear exactly what the dangers are of using banned hashtags, although we do know that your post won’t be seen on that hashtag, and you will have wasted space where you could have used a perfectly good hashtag.
-For more information on what people are calling the Instagram Shadowban you could do a lot worse than this excellent post on Jenn’s Trends.
+If you use a “banned” hashtags, your post won’t be seen for that hashtag, and you will have wasted space where you could have used a perfectly good hashtag, but it does not prevent your other hashtags from functioning.
+For more information on what people are calling the Instagram Shadowban you could do a lot worse than this excellent post on Jenn’s Trends or our own featuring a video interview with Jenn on this topic.

 Incorporating Hashtag Research into Your Instagram Campaigns